seratch/httpilot/readme.md

-# HTTPilot: A Simple HTTP/1.1 Client for Java
+# HTTPilot: A Pretty Simple HTTP/1.1 Client for Java

 ## Getting Started